Frequently Asked Questions

 When are Nugget Nectar and Mad Elf available?
 Why aren’t they brewed year-round?

 Mad Elf is our limited holiday ale release.
-It is typically released in bottles on or around October 15 and on draft around Thanksgiving.
-While there is no release date set in stone, you can use these timeframes as general guidelines.
+It is typically released in bottles in mid-October and on draft around Thanksgiving.

-Nugget Nectar, our limited late winter release, is available beginning early to mid-January.
-While there is no release date set in stone, you can use the following timeframe as a general guideline: Central PA (including Dauphin, York, Lancaster, Lebanon, Cumberland, Perry, Adams, and Franklin Counties) during the first half of January; remaining PA footprint (1-2 weeks after initial release); NJ, MD and DE (first week of February); and CT, MA, NC, NY, OH and VA (mid-February).
+Nugget Nectar, our Once a Year winter release, is available starting in January.
+You can use the following as a general release guideline: Central PA (including Dauphin, York, Lancaster, Lebanon, Cumberland, Perry, Adams, and Franklin Counties) during the first half of January; remaining PA footprint (1-2 weeks after initial release); NJ, MD and DE (first week of February); and CT, MA, NC, NY, OH and VA (mid-February).

 We feel it is best to keep Mad Elf and Nugget Nectar as a limited release so fans have something special to look forward to each year.